mantidproject/mantid/docs/source/api/python/mantid/api/SpectrumInfo.rst

 This a python binding to the C++ class Mantid::API::SpectrumInfo.

+Most of the information concerning ``SpectrumInfo`` can be found in the `Instrument Access Layers <https://github.com/mantidproject/mantid/blob/9e3d799d40fda4a5ca08887e8c47f41c3316da91/docs/source/concepts/InstrumentAccessLayers.rst>`_ document.

 --------
 Purpose
 --------
 The purpose of the ``SpectrumInfo`` object is to allow the user to access information about the spectra being used in an experiment.
 The ``SpectrumInfo`` object can be used to access information such as the number of spectra, the absolute position of a spectrum as well as the distance from the sample to the source.
 There are many other methods available as well.

-A Spectrum corresponds to (a group of) one or more detectors.
-However if no instrument/ beamline has been set then it could also technically be zero or more detectors.
+A spectrum corresponds to (a group of) one or more detectors.
+However if no instrument/beamline has been set then the number of detectors will be zero.
 An example test case details this below.

-Many users may need this extra information so that they can have a better understanding of the beamline they are using.
-This extra information is easy and fast to access.
+Many users may need more information about the spectra in an experiment so that they can have a better understanding of the beamline they are using.
+This information is easy and fast to access via ``SpectrumInfo``.

-``SpectrumInfo`` is one of three objects that the user can gain access to from a workspace.
+``SpectrumInfo`` is one of three objects that the user can gain access to from a workspace object.
 The other two are:

 * ``DetectorInfo``
 * ``ComponentInfo``

 ------
 Usage